raul23/search-ebooks/README.rst

 .. code:: bash

-   $ search-ebooks ~/ebooks/ --query knowledge --filename "Aristotle|Plato" -i --use-cache
+   $ search-ebooks ~/ebooks/ --query "\bknowledge\b" --filename "Aristotle|Plato" -i --use-cache

 `:information_source:`

+  * ``\bknowledge\b`` restricts exactly the search to the word "knowledge".
+    Thus, words like 'acknowledge' or 'knowledgeable' are rejected.
-  Since we already converted the files to ``.txt`` in previous runs, we make use of the cache with the ``--use-cache`` flag.
+  * Since we already converted the files to ``.txt`` in previous runs, we make use of the cache with the ``--use-cache`` flag.

 **Output:**